Bikeman868/Urchin/readme.md

 Q: Can I implement my own source of configuration data?

-A: Yes, call the `UpdateConfiguration()` method of `IConfigurationStore` with the configuration data in Json format and it will identify all the changes for you and call the registerd change handlers.
+A: Yes, call the `UpdateConfiguration()` method of `IConfigurationStore` with the configuration data in JSON format and it will identify all the changes for you and call the registerd change handlers.
 If nothing changed then it will return immediately without doing anything.